lsguntzel/lsguntzel.github.io/index.md

 - BA, Earlham College, Religion

 ## Working with Me
 My approach weaves depth psychology with present- and future- orientation.
-I find that sustainable growth happens through a combination of deep inner exploration and practical skill building: identifying what you want your life to be like; working with core beliefs and formative experiences; healing old or recent wounds; and pushing the edges of your comfort zone to create change.
+I find that sustainable growth happens through a combination of deep inner exploration and practical skill building: identifying what you want your life to be like, working with core beliefs and formative experiences, healing old or recent wounds, and pushing the edges of your comfort zone to create change.
 I believe therapy should be both challenging and affirming.

 I enjoy forming meaningful therapeutic bonds with my clients and learning to see the world through their eyes.
 Each client brings unique facets to therapy through their identities, cultures, beliefs, life experiences, and personalities.
 Each person I work with broadens and nuances my perspectives, helping me see aspects of life that I had never considered before.
 When therapy is working well, my clients report feeling a deeper sense of connection to themselves and others, greater self-appreciation, and fuller engagement in their lives.